90+ AI Design Patterns to Avoid: The Definitive List

 --primary: #3B82F6;

---primary-dark: #2563EB;Instead: Choose a primary outside the blue-indigo range.
-Earth tones, warm neutrals, greens, and muted reds are underrepresented in AI output and immediately feel more intentional.
+--primary-dark: #2563EB;Instead: Pick a primary outside the blue-indigo range.
+Earth tones, warm neutrals, greens, and muted reds are underrepresented in AI output and read as intentional.
+Picking an accent that isn't Tailwind blue walks through the method.

 /* Human alternative */